 Open the Mail app or Safari and try to use the web.
 Can you navigate to websites or download your email?
 If you’ve followed all the steps above and the internet works, there’s a 99.9% chance the problem is software-related.
-The best place to start for getting software support from Apple is getsupport.apple.com.
+The best place to start for getting software support from Apple.

 If your iPhone has been acting strangely or was damaged recently and the App Store won’t work, there may be something else going on.
-Your best options are to make an appointment at the Genius Bar at your local Apple Store or use getsupport.apple.com to set up a mail-in repair.
+Your best option is to visit Apple’s website to make an appointment at the Genius Bar at your local Apple Store or use their mail-in repair service.

 iPhone App Store: Loading Again